kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 | CRD is in multiple clusters, but schema differs  | If policy author is aware of the schema variations, can they write policies that work for all the variations?         |
 | Validation of an aggregated API server type      | Main API server does not have type definitions                                                                        |

-Because of these complications, the type checking would remain informational rather than forced.
+Until the design is extended to handle these situations, the type checking will remain informational.
-The type system is not designed to solve or mitigate any of the mentioned complications.
-This design is temporary, and will be revisited when any of the issues is addressed.

 Informational type checking will be performed against all expressions where a GVK can be resolved to type check against.
 The result of type checking will be part of the status of the performed policy.